Unipisa/Simu5G/src/apps/mec/Plaas_framework/README.md

 The control algorithms running in the MEC Controller App and the platoon selection algorithm can be implemented by inheriting the *PlatoonControllerBase* and *PlatoonSelectionBase* classes, respectively.

 Some configurations of a scenario are already provided and can be found in the simulations/NR/mec/platooning ([link](https://github.com/giovanninardini/Simu5G/tree/Plaas_framework/simulations/NR/mec/platooning)) folder.
-We simulate a scenario where group of seven cars moves along the road in a straight line.
-The motorway is served by two Mobile Network Operators (A and B), each one having four gNodeBs co-located.
-Three cars, named A[\*], belong to MNO A, whereas the other four, B[\*], belong to MNO B.
-Each MNO has its own MEC system, including a single MEC host.
-A MEC federation allows the communication between the two MEC systems, so that platooning controllers can manage platoons having cars connected to different MNOs.
-All the cars will be associated to the same Controller App to form a single platoon.